 - String cheeses or cheese slices

 - Fruits mixed with low-fat, low-sugar yogurt

 - Crunchy vegetables with nuts or nut butter

-Cheese is a great snack because it is high in calcium, but has no added sugar.
-With the wide variety of choices in the dairy case, you'll be able to find a cheesy snack for your child to enjoy.
-String cheese is a good option for lunch boxes and snacks on the go.
-Sliced cheese makes a great topping for crackers and shredded cheese melts well on a tortilla for a more substantial snack.
+High in calcium with no added sugar, cheese is an excellent snack option – and with such a wide variety to choose from, finding one that your child enjoys should be easy!
+String cheese works for lunch boxes and snacks on the go, sliced cheese is a great topping for crackers, and shredded cheese melts well on a tortilla for a more substantial snack.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.